 The Treatment: Bespoke Facial Treatment

-The Beauty Salon: The Face Place
+The Beauty Salon: The Face Place Review

 This was my second visit to The Face Place, a hidden gem in the city with photogenic views of Clarke Quay from every corner of the loft.
 The boutique beauty salon and spa promises a private, bespoke experience in a prime location just steps away from the MRT station.
 The therapists specialise in face shiatsu massage, which stimulates the lymph nodes and meridians on the face, head, neck and shoulders.